jpmorganchase/payments/README.md

 hitting mocked data.
 This is because you need extra authentication information for hitting our actual APIs which is explained below.

+    1. cd client
-    1. yarn start
+    2. yarn start
-    2. Navigate to localhost:3000
+    3. Navigate to localhost:3000
-    3. Toggle the mocked data on to see information
+    4. Toggle the mocked data on to see information

 ### Hitting JP Morgan APIs